agjacome/fp-scala-dlm-workshop/04_transformations/slides.md

 * As the list grows, also the number of stack frames created

-* The JVM will crash with a **StackOverflowError** if the list is big enough, as the total memory for the stack is not infinite
+* The JVM will crash with a **StackOverflowError** with big enough lists

-* This kind of evaluation is sometimes referred as _recursive process_
+* This kind of execution is sometimes referred as _recursive process_

 ---